Three-dimensional non-relativistic chiral massive higher-spin gravity: On the rescaled spinning fields

 \section{On the rescaled spinning fields}

-Let us elaborate on the rescaling of fields in \cite{Metsaev:1999ui}, which effectively make all spinning fields have the same conformal dimensions.
+Let us elaborate how to reach the action \eqref{eq:Lagrangian-s} from covariant gauge.
 Given that our framework involves complex scalar fields in the light-cone gauge, it may be unnecessary to employ Fronsdal field representations, see e.g. the reviews \cite{Didenko:2014dwa,Ponomarev:2022vjb}, which are doubly-traceless and primarily suited for maximally symmetric background.
 Rather, we can consider chiral field representations, cf. \cite{Krasnov:2021nsq}, which have a close connection to the light-front approach.

 There exists a well-known action that remains valid for any self-dual background -- a broader class of backgrounds whose the anti-self-dual component of the Weyl tensor vanishes -- which has the following simple form: